magento/knowledge-base/src/troubleshooting/general/live-search-catalog-data-sync.md

 ---
-title: Live search catalog is not synchronized
+title: Live search catalog not synchronized
-labels: Adobe Commerce,live search
+labels: Adobe Commerce,live search,catalog,data
 ---

 This article provides solutions for the Adobe Commerce issue where your catalog data is not synchronized correctly when using the Live Search extension.